 Birdwatching

-The Inner Moray Firth and Cromarty Firth are designated as SPAs - Special Protection Areas, this designation was confirmed on 22nd March 1999 so is long established.
-It is ideal for birdwatching.
+The Inner Moray Firth and Cromarty Firth are designated as SPAs - (Special Protection Areas), this designation was confirmed on 22nd March 1999 so it is long established and ideal for birdwatching.

 The Inner Moray Firth SPA is made up of five old SSSIs: Whiteness Head, Longman and Castle Stuart Bays, Munlochy Bay, and Beauly Firth, The Cromarty Firth SPA covers the existing Site of Special Scientific Interest (SSSI), extending eastward from the islands at the mouth of the river Conon to Cromarty and Nigg.